 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers, which converges the FASB and the International Accounting Standards Board standard on revenue recognition.
 Areas of revenue recognition that will be affected include, but are not limited to, transfer of control, variable consideration, allocation of transfer pricing, licenses, time value of money, contract costs and disclosures.
 This is effective for the fiscal years and interim reporting periods beginning after December 15, 2016.
+In April 2015, the FASB voted for a one-year deferral of the effective date of the new revenue recognition standard.
+Transition to the new guidance may be done using either a full or modified retrospective method.
 We are currently evaluating the impact that the adoption of ASU 2014-09 will have on our consolidated financial statements or related disclosures.

 In April 2014, FASB issued ASU No. 2014-08, Presentation of Financial Statements and Property, Plant and Equipment: Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity, which requires only disposals representing a strategic shift in operations that have a major effect on operations and financial results to be presented as discontinued operations.
 The guidance also requires expanded financial disclosures about discontinued operations and significant disposals that do not qualify as discontinued operations.
 This is effective for the fiscal years and interim reporting periods beginning after December 15, 2014.
-We do not expect the adoption of this guidance to have a material impact on our consolidated financial statements or related disclosures.
+The adoption of the ASU did not have any impact on our financial statements.

 In July 2013, FASB issued ASU No. 2013-11, Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists.
 ASU 2013-11 clarifies guidance and eliminates diversity in practice on the presentation of unrecognized tax benefits when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists at the reporting date.
 This new guidance is effective on a prospective basis for fiscal years and interim reporting periods within those years, beginning after December 15, 2013.
-We are currently evaluating the impact that the adoption of ASU 2013-11 will have our consolidated financial statements or related disclosures.
+We adopted the provisions of ASU 2013-11 beginning April 1, 2014.
+The adoption of the ASU did not have any impact on our financial statements.